23 Best Italian desserts in Italy To Go For

 Panna cotta is another world-famous dessert from Italy.

 Panna cotta in Italian literally means ‘cooked cream‘.
-But panna cotta is much more than simple cooked cream.
+But panna cotta is much more than simply cooked cream.

 It might be an easy Italian dessert to make, but above all, panna cotta is a superb dessert made of flavored cream (often with coffee, rum, or vanilla) and served with berries, chocolate, or caramel sauce.
 In addition, this great Italian dessert can be garnished with some liquors and fruits.